 Nonalcoholic fatty liver disease (NAFLD) can occur if too much fat builds up in the liver.

-Many people have a fatty liver without symptoms, but in some cases, it can progress to a more serious condition.
+Many people have a fatty liver without symptoms, but it can progress to a more severe condition in some cases.

 The exact cause is unknown, but obesity appears to be a risk factor.

-Following a healthy, balanced diet that is low in sugar and trans fat can help prevent or even reverse the disease.
+Following a healthy, balanced diet low in sugar and trans fat can help prevent or even reverse the disease.

-People with any type of liver disease should avoid alcohol or consume only very small amounts.
+People with liver disease should avoid alcohol or consume only tiny amounts.

 Symptoms and stages of hepatic steatosis

-The liver is important for removing toxins from the body.
-If it doesn’t work properly, various symptoms can arise.
+The liver is essential for removing toxins from the body.
+If it does not work correctly, various symptoms can arise.

-If the body produces too much fat, or if the fat is not metabolized properly, it can accumulate in the liver.
+If the body produces too much fat, or if the fat is not metabolized correctly, it can accumulate in the liver.

-At a threshold level, more than 5 to 10 percent of the liver’s weight is fat.
+More than 5 to 10 percent of the liver’s weight is fat at a threshold level.
 If more fat accumulates in the liver, this is known as NAFLD or simple fatty liver.

-It is not healthy, but not necessarily serious enough to cause any problems, and the person will generally not notice any symptoms.
+It is not healthy but not necessarily severe enough to cause any problems, and the person will generally not notice any symptoms.

 Most people with simple fatty liver will not know they have it.
-It may only be discovered after being tested for some other condition, or because other risk factors suggest that a test is a good idea.
+It may only be discovered after being tested for other conditions or because other risk factors suggest that a test is a good idea.

-If the fat continues to accumulate and the liver becomes inflamed, it results in NASH.
+If the fat accumulates and the liver becomes inflamed, it results in NASH.